Howardma31/alexa-song-match-quiz/README.md

 ## Features
 * Starts a "Song Match" quiz.
+* Asks another artist if the artist provided is not supported.
 * Asks a series of questions and matches a song.
 * Provides a list of commands.
 * Repeats the last statement.